nomath4u/adb-text-pusher/README.md

 Text Mode automatically presses enter for you to send messages

+* add -s to push the camera script to your phone

 * type "exit" at the input prompt to quit

 * type "camera" at the input prompt to launch the camera app and have it take a picture for you